 How does your EA's algorithm work?

-In this chapter we will discuss how the algorithm interacts with the other modular parts of your EA and how it will behave depending on its state.
+In this chapter we will discuss how the algorithm works with the modules of your EA and how it will act.

 Your EA's modular system

-Your EA consists out of Modules the Algorithm interacts with.
-It's because of the modulairity that you are able to create flexible EA's.
+Your EA consists out of modules the algorithm interacts with.
+It's because of the modulairity that you are able to create any EA.
 The modules are divided into three categories:

 Read more about Modules.
-Depending on the algorithm's state it will interact with one or more modules.
+As you've seen in the image above, the algorithm will interact with one or more modules.
 In the next chapter we will go into detail about this.